Students' Education Records:

 At its discretion the College may provide Directory Information in accordance with the provisions of FERPA.
 Delta College designates the following items as Directory Information:

-student name, verification only of address, whether or not currently enrolled, dates of attendance, degrees/certificates and awards conferred (including dates), program, participation in officially recognized activities and sports and weight and height of members of athletic teams.
+student name, verification only of address, enrollment status (full-time, half-time, less than half-time), dates of attendance, degrees/certificates and awards conferred (including dates), program, participation in officially recognized activities and sports and weight and height of members of athletic teams.

 The College may disclose any of these items without prior written consent, unless notified in writing to the contrary by the student.
 Requests to withhold Directory Information must be filed with the Registrar.